spassvogel/gilles-game/docs/thoughts.md

 [ ] Can drop items from warehouse onto adventurer

 #### 01/01/2020 rerender of world [+tech]
-[ ] Figure out why the world gets rerendered on state change of App
+[x] Figure out why the world gets rerendered on state change of App
+    it's because of react-router and the `component` prop on `<Route>`. with `render` prop it doesn't re-render!

 ####  2/01/2020 disable threejs controller
 (obsolete)